tu-darmstadt-ros-pkg/hector_ros2_utils/README.md

 );
 ```

-`my_parameter` will automatically be kept up to date with value changes as long as the `subscription` object lives.
+`my_parameter` will automatically be updated with value changes as long as the `subscription` object lives.
 Please make sure it does not outlive the `node`.

 ## Node